 \subsection{Orientation}

 This paper consists of six sections.
-In Section \ref{sec_bstrans} we find sufficient conditions for the backstepping kernel so that the corresponding backstepping transformation maps the linearized plant to a desired target model.
+In Section \ref{sec_bstrans}, we find sufficient conditions for the backstepping kernel so that the corresponding backstepping transformation maps the linearized plant to a desired target model.
 Using these conditions, we obtain an explicit representation of the kernel.
 Then, we prove the invertibility of the backstepping transformation with a bounded inverse.
-In Sections \ref{sec_wpstab_lin} and \ref{sec_wpstab_nonlin} we answer Problem \ref{prob}, and in Section \ref{sec_wpstab2} we answer Problem \ref{prob2}.
-Finally, in Section \ref{numerics}, we give some numerical simulations verifying our theoretical results.
+In Sections \ref{sec_wpstab_lin} and \ref{sec_wpstab_nonlin}, we answer the question stated in Problem \ref{prob}, and in Section \ref{sec_wpstab2} we answer the question stated in Problem \ref{prob2}.
+Finally, in Section \ref{numerics}, we present some numerical simulations verifying our theoretical results.